 * Under Network Connections (second step), only “TCP/IP (ver-4)” should be checked (others are OK if they can’t be un-checked).

-* Your SIM card must be enabled for data
+* Your SIM card must be current and enabled for data (check with your airtime provider)

 * You must be logged into Windows with Administrator privileges.

 Once all that is done, open Airmail’s “telnet” window (click the “Internet” button on the toolbar or open the Modules menu then Telnet-client).
 Check the “dial first” box in the Telnet window, and select the “IsatPhone Pro” connection, and check the “Dedicated Route” option.
-At the top “Server1” should be selected (WRD719 for previous Airmail versions).
+At the top, “Server1” should be selected (SMSG1 for previous Airmail versions).

 To check mail, click Airmail’s “Internet” button (or go to Modules menu, Telnet-client), make sure “Server1” is selected, make sure the phone has a good signal (should be 4-5 bars) and click the green “connect” button.
 Airmail will dial the phone, contact the server, and exchange mail.
 Watch the connection and make sure it disconnects when finished.